 Blue cards for tradespeople

-Whether a tradesperson requires a blue card will depend on the environment in which the work is being performed and the type and frequency of the work.
+If you are a tradesperson, whether you need a blue card will depend on the environment where the work is being performed and the type and frequency of the work.

 The Working with Children (Risk Management and Screening) Act 2000 (the Act) does not apply to every environment where a child may be present and not everyone needs a blue card.